tasket/Qubes-vpn-support/README.md

    ```
    cd /rw/config/vpn
    sudo unzip ~/ovpn-configs-example.zip
-   sudo ln -s US_East.ovpn vpn-client.conf
+   sudo cp US_East.ovpn vpn-client.conf
    ```

    Note: This is a good point to test the connection.
-See the Testing section below for tips.
+See the Link Testing section below for tips.

 3. Decide whether you want a template or proxyVM-only installation.
 Copy the Qubes-vpn-support folder to the template or proxy VM, then run install.
 You will be prompted for your VPN login credentials either in this step (proxyVM) or next step (template):